csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 > In testimony before a Congressional Committee, it has been asserted that a prolonged collapse of this nation’s electrical grid—through starvation, disease, and societal collapse—could result in the death of up to 90% of the American population.

-According to the paper, the grid could be knocked out either by solar storms or by EMP attacks.
+According to the paper, the grid could be knocked out either by solar storms or by Electromagnetic Pulse (EMP) attacks.
 Solar storms are common.
 Serious storms like the [1859 Carrington Event](https://en.wikipedia.org/wiki/September_1859_geomagnetic_storm#:~:text=The%20September%201859%20geomagnetic%20storm,September%201%E2%80%932%2C%201859.) are expected to happen about once every 150 years.

 The paper continues: